trushkevich/telegram-delete-rb/README.md

 On the further launches it won't be needed until you logout.

-After providing correct credentials the app will show you the main menu from which at the moment you can either go to the groups list or logout if you want to switch to a different account:
+After providing correct credentials the app will show you the main menu from which at the moment you can either go to the group chats list or private chats list or logout if you want to switch to a different account:
 ```
  Signed in as: +phonenumber

- 1: List available groups
+ 1: List group chats
+ 2: List private chats
- 2: Logout
+ 3: Logout

  Provide your choice:
 ```
-Choosing "1" will take you to the groups menu where the list of your groups will be shown (includes only basic and super groups - no channels, private or secret chats):
+Choosing "1" will take you to the group chats menu where the list of your group chats will be shown (includes only basic and super group chats - no channels, private or secret chats):
 ```
- Clear all messages in one of the available groups
+ Clear all messages in one of the available group chats
  -----------------------------------------
  1: Group 1
  2: Group 2